 Ann A.C.
 Steiger, PT, DPT, CHT

-Specializing in the Upper Extremity allows her the pleasure of working closely with the hand surgeons at OrthoBethesda creating an environment which fosters superior care as each patient recovers from injuries.
-Additionally, if any of the other physicians at OrthoBethesda request the skills of a DPT, CHT, she eagerly handles their cases.
+Specializing in the Upper Extremity allows her the pleasure of working closely with the hand surgeons at OrthoBethesda, creating an environment that fosters superior care as each patient recovers from injuries.
+Additionally, if any of the other physicians at OrthoBethesda request the skills of a DPT or CHT, she eagerly handles their cases.

-She regularly attends National Upper Extremity Conferences to stay informed on the newest research concerning hand and arm rehabilitation (including dry needling) and continues to utilize electronic medical journals to keep abreast of any new information.
-Most importantly, she meets regularly with our surgeons to discuss each patient’s specific case developing the best possible approach to rehabilitation.
+She regularly attends National Upper Extremity Conferences to stay informed on the latest research concerning the hand and arm rehabilitation (including dry needling) and continues to utilize electronic medical journals to keep abreast of any new information.
+Most importantly, she meets regularly with our surgeons to discuss each patient’s specific case while developing the best possible approach to rehabilitation.

 Ann’s road to becoming a Physical Therapist was paved by an early life filled with intense physical activity and training.
-She earned a college tennis scholarship leading to a professional tennis career, which ended abruptly due to multiple injuries.
-Having recovered from multiple surgeries herself, allows Ann to empathize as she navigates the rehabilitation process with each of her patients.
+She earned a college tennis scholarship, working towards to a professional tennis career, which ended abruptly due to multiple injuries.
+Having recovered from multiple surgeries herself Ann can empathize with her patients as she navigates them through the rehabilitation process.
 She continues to “stay fit” by focusing on bicycle riding, swimming, and weight lifting.
 If you come to spend time with her, be prepared to discuss movies!